LAS CRUCES, N.M. (AP) — A blind New Mexico man who recently earned an auto mechanics degree is looking for a job.

 Damian Orchard, of All Makes Automotive, says, for the most part, he could just tell Alderson what needed to be done on a car and Alderson takes care of the rest.

-“A good majority of them I could turn Cliff loose, once I told him what we needed to do,” Orchard said.
+“A good majority of (the repairs) I could turn Cliff loose, once I told him what we needed to do,” Orchard said.

-Orchard said among the repairs Alderson can tackle are brake jobs, shocks, water and power steering pumps, alternators, and changing hoses.
+Orchard told the Albuquerque Journal that the repairs Alderson can tackle include brake jobs, shocks, water and power steering pumps, alternators, and changing hoses.

 Joe Retana, a professor at the auto mechanics program, said Alderson is an enthusiastic person who never let any disability get in the way.